nelsonjchen/2025-cruise-decompile/README.md

-# 2025 AMAWaterways Cruise Decompile
+# 2025 AMAWaterways App Excursion JSON to Markdown Generator

 I am taking a cruise.
 Unfortunately, there is no way to look at the excursions available for our cruise trip online.
 Thankfully, I am able to intercept the JSON file from the app.

 ## Usage

 1. Interept the activities call from AMAWaterways app using Charles Proxy or similar tool.
+Find the JSON that corresponds to the excursions and save it as `activities.json`.

 2. Run `uv run generate.py` to read `activities.json` and create a new file called `Excursions.md` in the same directory.
 This file contains the excursion information in a more readable Markdown format.